joshuaisaact/AIgument/README.md

 ## How to Use

 1. Enter a debate topic
-2. Select which models you want to debate
+2. Select the models for each debater
+3. Assign a personality to each debater
+4. Choose the desired "spiciness" level
-3. Click "Start Debate" and watch the AI models argue
+5. Click "Start AIgument" and watch the debate unfold
-4. Use the "Next Round" button to continue the debate
+6. Use the "Next Round" button to continue
-5. Vote on which argument you think is better
+7. Vote on which argument you think is better
+8. (Optional) Save the debate to view later

 ## Technologies Used